 Show All Answers

-The City’s property tax rate for FY 2018 is 7.4479 mills and is unchanged from 7.4479 mills in FY 2017.
-Additionally, there is a debt service millage of 0.2513 mills added to the property tax rate as the voted debt service millage for FY 2018.
-The voted debt service millage is based upon the approval of a General Obligation Bond for Public Safety and Parks & Recreation capital improvements by a majority of the City residents qualified to vote and voting in the November 2004 elections, and is used to repay that portion of the approved debt service scheduled for repayment in FY 2018.
-Combining the two millage rates, the total millage rate for the City of Hollywood is 7.6992 mills.
+The City’s property tax rate for FY 2019 is 7.6992 mills and is unchanged from 7.6992 mills in FY 2018.
+This is made up of the operating millage of 7.4665 and the debt service millage of 0.2513 mills.
+The voted debt service millage is based upon the approval of a General Obligation Bond for Public Safety and Parks & Recreation capital improvements by a majority of the City residents qualified to vote and voting in the November 2004 elections, and is used to repay that portion of the approved debt service scheduled for repayment in FY 2019.
 It should be noted that there are additional tax assessments imposed by Broward County, the Broward County School Board, the South Broward Hospital District, and several other taxing authorities.
 All of these tax assessments comprise the total annual ad valorem taxes to be paid.

-The Adopted FY 2018 Operating Budget provides for 1,270 budgeted, full-time positions which represent a net decrease of one (1) position from the Amended FY 2017 Operating Budget.
+The Adopted FY 2019 Operating Budget provides for 1,273 budgeted, full-time positions which represent an increase of three positions from the Amended FY 2018 Operating Budget.

 The certificates of insurance or exemption must show the City of Hollywood as the certificate holder.